ReflectionHLE/ReflectionHLE/README.md

 This was tested on a Linux environment, although the instructions should probably apply on other platforms as well.

-Prerequisites (includes some preparation):

-- In terms of development tools, a little mix of old and new was used.
-The old Android NDK version r8d was used, along with Android SDK Tools 25.2.2, Android SDK Platform-tools 24.0.3 and Android SDK Build-tools 19.1.
+The following prerequisites were used.
+Note that other versions may lead to issues, and Android Studio (the IDE) was *not* used.

+- Android NDK version r16b.
+- SDK tools v26.0.1.
+This was used to install build-tools v26.0.1, "extras;android;m2repository" v47.0.0 (for misc. compatibility functions), platform-tools v27.0.1 and the Android 8.1 SDK (API level 27).
-The Target Android API level is currently 24, while the minimum is 10.
+- As hinted above, the expected Target Android API level is currently 27.
-The minimum of 10 is also used for the native code.
+The minimum API level is 14.
+The latter covers the Java and C (native) code pieces altogether.
-A compatible Java 8 installation is required.
-On the other hand, "ant" is still used to build the Java projects and create the APK packages, rather than "gradle".
+- A compatible Java 8 installation is required.
-- Within the SDK directory, you should look for the file android-support-v4.jar as found under {sdk-dir}/extras/android/support/v7/appcompat/libs, and store a copy of it within the "src/android-lib/libs" directory in the refkeen tree.
-You may have to create the "libs" subdirectory beforehand.
-- Do NOT copy the android-support-v4.jar file from {sdk-dir}/extras/android/support/v4 or any other location.
-- Full SDL 2.0.2+ sources are required.
-SDL 2.0.5 is recommended.
-- In the refkeen source tree, the directory src/android-lib/jni should have a copy of (or a symlink to) the SDL2 sources, named "SDL".
+- The built-in gradle wrapper of each game ("gradlew") shall be used.
+- Full SDL 2.0 sources are required; This was tested with the sources from the official Mercurial repository, using changeset 11945:ffd52bb02bcc (dated "Mon Apr 16 02:11:09 2018 -0400").

 Preparing a resampling library: